osu-eesc/cms-docs/user-guide/docs/adding-editing.md

 > **Quick Tip**: If an event has been entered that needs to be edited or removed from your page, you should contact the uploader of the event.
 See [Working with Other Content Authors](managing-content.md#working-with-other-content-authors).

 ### Instructions for Events

+To create an Event, go to your My Groups page and select the appropriate group (any type).
+Then, click the "Create Event" button at the top of the page.

 On the edit screen for an event, you will see the following fields: